Which place is cheaper, Salzburg or Athens?

 Both Salzburg and Athens are popular destinations to visit in the spring with plenty of activities.
 The activities around the city and the natural beauty are the main draw to Athens this time of year.
 Also, many travelers come to Salzburg for the natural beauty.

 Athens is much warmer than Salzburg in the spring.
-The temperature in Athens is usually 16°C (60°F) in April, and Salzburg stays around 11°C (51°F).
+The daily temperature in Athens averages around 16°C (60°F) in April, and Salzburg fluctuates around 11°C (51°F).

 The sun comes out a lot this time of the year in Athens.
 Athens usually receives more sunshine than Salzburg during spring.
 Athens gets 226 hours of sunny skies, while Salzburg receives 155 hours of full sun in the spring.